nnprasha/Key-Value-Database/README.md

 category name, text description, time-date recording the written time to the database and a list of child relationships with other values.
 Functions were included to support complex queries to the database (union/intersections of two or more keys).

+Input to the database is in the form of an xml file.
+A specified xml structure has been followed to extract key values from the Xml file (refer XmlInputs folder).

+The database has been persisted by converting the database data to XML Files and are being saved to the XmlOutputs folder.

 To run the application:

 --> run compile.bat